yeshua453/website/docs/controls/appbar.md

 ### `leading_width`

 Defines the width of leading control.

-By default, the value of `leading_width` is `56.0`.
+Defaults to  `56.0`.

 ### `shadow_color`